 Domain: domain.onmicrosoft.com

-The selector and domain were provided in the DKIM signature.
-The _domainkey is a standard part of the DKIM protocol.
-The three pieces of information are joined together to represent the DNS name that will be queried
+The selector and domain are included in the DKIM signature.
+The _domainkey label is a standard component of the DKIM protocol.
+Together, these three elements form the full DNS record name that will be queried to retrieve the public key for verifying the email’s digital signature.

 selector1-domain-com._domainkey.tenantdomain.onmicrosoft.com